TechAbility Conference 2021

 - 96% of delegates said they were “Very Likely” or “Likely” to apply learning from the conference in their work.

 - 88% rated the conference as “Excellent” or “Very Good”

 - Keynote: Meaningful tools for control and choice

 - Workshops and Presentations

 Keynote: Meaningful tools for control and choice

-With this year’s conference focussing on learners and service users, we are delighted to welcome Julie Eshlemann as our keynote speaker.
+With this year’s conference focussing on learners and service users, we are delighted to welcome Julie Eshleman as our keynote speaker.
 Julie is currently researching what disabled people want from their technology.
-She is proposing a framework of principals that describe the role of technology for disabled people in care settings, to help organisations facilitate and support meaningful technology use.
+She is proposing a framework of principles that describe the role of technology for disabled people in care settings, to help organisations facilitate and support meaningful technology use.
 With a focus on technology as a tool for independence and autonomy, and in asking what disabled people want from it, Julie’s session will be interactive, inviting attendees to share their thoughts on the proposed framework.

 Workshops and Presentations